octaviomtz/Growing-Neural-Cellular-Automata/README.md

 For example, lib.utils_lung_segmentation.get_max_rect_in_mask finds the largest rectangle in a binary mask (to later create a mosaic for texture synthesis).
 Then, if the function is updated, tests/test_mask_rect_in_mask.py will check that the correct rectangle is found by the updated function.
 ![unit_test_example](/images_github/tox_test_example.png?raw=true)

+## Notes
+Experimenting with different parameters of the Cellular Automata on 1-channel images.
+Based on the pytorch implementation (github.com/chenmingxiang110/Growing-Neural-Cellular-Automata) of the nCA developed by _**Mordvintsev A.**, et al., "Growing Neural Cellular Automata", Distill, 2020._